gowrish-1510/Resort-Management-System/README.md

 # Resort-Management-System
-Resort management system built with HTML,CSS in the frontend , JavaScript as the backend and OracleDB for the databasethe database
+Resort management system built with HTML,CSS in the frontend , JavaScript as the backend and OracleDB for the database.